LuisMaldonado-py/LuisMaldonado-py.github.io/index.md

 Extraccion de datos de un modelo de ETABS para el análisis sísmico segun la Normativa Peruana E.030 y generacion automatica de la memoria de calculo.

-> API de Etabs - Python
-> Segun los requerimientos de la Normativa Peruana E.030

-When something is important enough, you do it even if the odds are not in your favor.

 <div style="text-align: center;">